Matin-Gholipoor/YouTube-Home-Page-Clone-HTML-CSS/README.md

-# YouTube Landing Page Clone (HTML & CSS)
+# YouTube Home Page Clone (HTML & CSS)

 ## Description

-This project is a simple clone of the YouTube landing page built using only HTML and CSS.
+This project is a simple clone of the YouTube Home page built using only HTML and CSS.
 It was created as a final project while following an online HTML-CSS course.

 **Note:** This project is not responsive and does not include any JavaScript.
 It is intended solely for learning purposes.